Kauan197197197/meu-primeiro-jogo-no-screch-my-first-game-on-the-screech/README.md

 - Download and test the game.
 - Study how the blocks are organized.
 - Adapt or improve the project for personal learning.

-## License
-This project is for educational and non-commercial use only.